Alohomora-Labs/gaitSetPy/CONTRIBUTING.md

 ### Documentation
 Update the documentation to reflect your changes, including any new features or modifications to existing ones.

+### Adding a New Dataset
+If you want to add support for a new dataset, please follow the step-by-step guide in [CONTRIBUTING_DATASET.md](CONTRIBUTING_DATASET.md).

 ## Code of Conduct
 Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions.